Microsoft/cordova-plugin-livereload/README.md

+### As of March 2019, this repo is no longer maintained by Microsoft.
+If you're interested in continuing this project, please feel free to fork it.
+As of March 2019, we will no longer monitor or respond to open issues.
+Thanks for your support!

+---

 # cordova-plugin-livereload
 This plugin's goal is to integrate livereload and gestures synchronization across devices into the Cordova development workflow.
 It is based on BrowserSync.